Skip to content

 Journals on paper

 EUI economics journals are predominantly in electronic format.
 A selection of paper journals is located on the upper floor of the Badia Library.
 Older paper journals are held in the Library basement (compactus, Vasco da Gama) and in offsite storage (MAG).
 Bound volumes are shelf-marked with the prefix 'SER' followed by the first two digits of the classification number (eg. SER 33).
 Holdings and shelf-marks are indicated in the Library Catalogue.
-To request a journal from storage, complete the form on this page.
+To request a journal from storage, complete this online form.
 The Journal of Economic Literature (JEL) classification system is explained on this page.

 Interlibrary loan (articles) service